1 (888) 505-5689

 When you want to demonstrate how groups of numbers compare to one another, graphs are the perfect fit.
-By converting the number of lines of code from a variety of apps, games, and tech innovations into a bar graph, Information Is Beautiful helps its audience comprehend just how complex some programs are.
+By converting the number of lines of code from a variety of apps, games, and tech innovations into a bar graph, Information Is Beautiful helps its audience comprehend just how complex some of the best programs to make infographics are.
 For example, a basic smartphone app requires only a fraction of the code that the average space shuttle needs to operate.
 Reading that information in print has a limited impact.
 Seeing the data in graph form helps readers appreciate the true scale of the information.

 Maps aren’t always the most complex forms of data visualization, but they’re great for conveying relationships and revealing trends.
 For instance, maps are a smart way to demonstrate changes over time.
 Show static maps side by side to reveal how environments have changed over decades or centuries, and help readers comprehend areas that have had the most impact.

 Upgrade your visualization game with an animated map, which gives you the power to combine multiple images into one.
 If you want to convey the path a phenomenon has taken across a geographic area, for instance, an animated map is one of the most effective ways to do so.